eevo script

 - Albert Einstein

-- Symbolic: symbols are first class citizens
+- Symbolic: Symbols are first class citizens, and code is data

-- Separable: modular design allows you to use only what you need, or modify each component to suit your needs
+- Separable: Modular design allows you to use only what you need, or modify each component to suit your needs

 def fib(n)